 The statistics shed light on the number of persons who have been convicted for violation of the penal code, the road traffic act and other special legislation.
 In the published statistics the convicted persons are classified into sex, age, municipality, national origin, country of origin and type of offence and conviction.
+From 2018 also into citizenship.

 The statistics on convicted persons form part of the criminal statistics.
 The criminal statistics include statistics on criminal cases from reported crimes and victims to convictions and also arrests and imprisonments.